Customizing Products with Scripts Using Action Records and Functions

 6. Provide a sequence number to determine the order in which the action is processed.

-You can enter a negative or positive number—for example, −2 or 5.
+You can enter a negative or positive number, for example, -2 or 5.

 • In the Common Action field, select a common action shared across all products and use its code.
-If you use a common action, NetSuite CPQ Configurator disregards any function entered in the code editor.

 12. Click Save.

-Two types of actions are available—client-side or server-side.
+Two types of actions are available—client-side and server-side.
 Client-side actions contain scripts that run in the web browser, whereas server-side actions run on the server and can read or modify data on the server.
 Depending on their type, actions can work with different sets of functions.

 The functions can be categorized as follows: